norcams/docs-enduser/docs/terraform-part5.rst

   Apply complete!
 Resources: 4 added, 0 changed, 0 destroyed.

-We can check that the authoritative name servers have our zone and records by querying the directly:
+We can check that the authoritative name servers have our zone and records by querying one of them them directly:

 .. code-block:: console